peterhry/peterhrynkow.com/_drafts/component-api.md

 Should the component allow its internal elements to be styled directly or limit the consumer to choosing a predefined theme (i.e. light, dark)?

-Should the component allow parts or all of its template to be customized?
+Should the component allow parts of its template to be customized?

 TBC